RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step3.md

 Copy the function OCID and edit the actionsFunc.json file to include as the value for element functionId.

-The action file looks like this
+The actionsFunc.json file looks like this

 ~~~~
 {